-5. MICROKERNEL IMPLEMENTATION
+6. MICROKERNEL IMPLEMENTATION

 In this section, we discuss the implementation of the programmable microkernel on a StrongARM SA-1110 processor running at 206MHz.
 We use a motherboard that was designed originally at ETH Zürich as part of a model helicopter project and is now available from weControl, an ETH spin-off company.
-The board was already used to implement a Giotto-based flight controller [13] for the helicopter.
-The implementation is a patch of the custom-designed real-time operating system HelyOS [17] written in Oberon [19].
+The implementation is a patch of the custom-designed real-time operating system HelyOS [18] written in Oberon [20].
 We have implemented a number of optimizations that exploit features of the processor and the compiler.
 We discuss the architecture-dependent aspects of the implementation at the end of this section.